50054-cdpa/notes/syntax_analysis.md

 G ::= i + G
 ```

-2. Since we have change the grammar production rules, we use the transformed grammar for parsing, the parse trees generated will be in the shape of the transformed grammar.
-We need to perform an extra step of (backward) transformation to turn the parse trees back to the original grammar.
+2. Since we have changed the grammar production rules, we need to use the transformed grammar for parsing, resulting in the parse trees being generated in the shape of the transformed grammar.
+We need to perform an extra step of (backwards) transformation to turn the parse trees back to the original grammar.
 For example, parsing the input `1 + 1` with Grammar 6 yields the following parse tree

 <div class="mermaid">
 graph